Bocaccio rockfish

 The bocaccio rockfish (Sebastes paucispinis) is a species of marine ray-finned fish belonging to the subfamily Sebastinae, the rockfishes, part of the family Scorpaenidae, It is found in the northeast Pacific Ocean.
+It is also known as rock salmon, salmon grouper, rockcod, Pacific red snapper, or simply bocaccio.

-Taxonomy
+Taxonomy and etymology

 The bocaccio rockfish was first formally described in 1854 by the American zoologist William Orville Ayres with the type locality given as California.
 Some authorities place this species in the subgenus Sebastodes, of which it is the type species.
 The specific name paucispinis is a compound of paucis meaning "poor", "few" or "insufficient" and spinus meaning "spine" a reference to the smaller number of and weaker spines on head in comparison to the China rockfish (S. nebulosus) which Ayres described in the same paper.